-In 2013 I graduated with a bachelor’s degree after writing my bachelor’s thesis about Secure Storage of Confidential Data in Distributed Revision Control Systems.
-Afterwards I attended the international master’s degree course in Paderborn, graduating in 2016 with my master’s thesis about Localization and Analysis of Code Paths Suitable for Acceleration using Approximate Computing.
+In 2013 I received my bachelor’s degree with my thesis about Secure Storage of Confidential Data in Distributed Revision Control Systems.
+Afterwards, I entered the international master’s degree course at Paderborn University.
+One of my master’s courses led me down the rabbit hole of electronics, digital hardware design and reconfigurable computing.
+These new interests got me started as a student research assistant at the Computer Engineering Group in 2014.
+In 2016 I graduated with my master’s thesis about Localization and Analysis of Code Paths Suitable for Acceleration using Approximate Computing.

 After my studies, I started working at the Paderborn Center for Parallel Computing (PC2) as a research associate in the High-Performance Computing Group with a focus on approximate computing and FPGA acceleration of scientific codes.
 In 2022 I defended my dissertation with the title Bringing Massive Parallelism and Hardware Acceleration to Linear Scaling Density Functional Theory Through Targeted Approximations.
 Since then, I am working as a scientific advisor for FPGA acceleration at the NHR center PC2.

 I am glad that over the years I had the opportunity to touch areas quite different to my professional career.
 Before starting my studies I have been working as a UAP in Mara I, a hospital specialized for patients suffering from epilepsy.
 Additionally, I have been managing partner of a small company for more than eleven years, which allowed me to take a sneak peek into entrepreneurship and helped me finance my studies.
 Photography and music as a hobby allow me to be creative beyond my daily business.